 Chest infections like pneumonia and heart disease are the most common causes.
 Less common causes include lung cancer.

-Your healthcare provider examines you and asks about your health history.
+Your healthcare provider will examine you and ask about your health history.
 Tests include:

-Analysis of fluid in pleural space, CT scan, or ultrasound
+Analysis of fluid in pleural space, chest X-ray, CT scan, or ultrasound

 The extra fluid may be drained from the pleural space.
 This is done with a procedure called thoracentesis.
 This procedure uses a thin needle to draw out the fluid from the pleural space.
 In some cases, a tube is placed in the chest to drain the extra fluid.
 The tube will likely stay in place for several days.

 You may have other treatments, depending on the cause of your pleural effusion.
 If it’s because of a bacterial infection, you will be given antibiotics to fight the infection.
 If it’s because of a heart condition, you will be given medicines and other treatment for your heart.
 Your healthcare provider can tell you more about the cause of your pleural effusion and your treatment choices.

 If untreated, pleural effusion can lead to serious health problems, such as collapsed lung from fluid filling the pleural space.